TechGrounds-Cloud8/cloud8-sasudi90/02_Linux_1/LIN-06.md

 Start, check and end processes.

 ## Key terminology
-- daemon
+- daemon: service process running in background to monitor and manage system services
-- sudo apt install telnetd -y: install telnetd and automate with -y
+- apt install telnetd -y: install telnetd and automate with -y
-- ps aux | grep inetd: get PID
+- ps aux | grep inetd: get PID by using grep filter option
+- systemctl: a command responsible for examining and controlling the systemd system and service manager
-- sudo systemctl status inetd: shows status (pid, memory) of process 'inetd' in this particular case.
+- systemctl *status* inetd: shows status (pid, memory) of process 'inetd' in this particular case.
-- sudo systemcl stop inetd
+- systemcl *stop* inetd: stops a specific process in this case inetd

 ## Exercise
 1. Start the telnet daemon.